eformsignen/eformsignen.github.io/help/chapter5.rst

    In the case of ActiveX viewer, the recording playback UI is supported from Windows 8 and later.

-   In PCs, the Voice component works only when a voice recording device is connected to a PC.
+   In PCs, the Voice field works only when a voice recording device is connected to a PC.

-**Component Properties**
+**Field Properties**

 .. figure:: resources/record_component.png
-   :alt: Setting Voice Component Properties
+   :alt: Setting Voice Field Properties
    :width: 250px

 **① ID**

-Enter the ID of the Voice component.
-For example, the ID of the component that plays voice recordings can be named 'Record1'.
+Enter the ID of the Voice field.
+For example, the ID of the field that plays voice recordings can be named 'Record1'.

 **② Tooltip Text**

-Displays the description in Tooltip Text when you hover the mouse over a component.
+Displays the description in Tooltip Text when you hover the mouse over a field.

 .. _attach:

 Attachment
 --------------------

-This component is used for attaching a file to a document.
-When attaching a file to a document by using the Attachment component, the file will be attached at the very end of the document as a new page.
+This field is used for attaching a file to a document.
+When attaching a file to a document by using the Attachment field, the file will be attached at the very end of the document as a new page.

 |image19|